evolarjun/amr/docs/index.md

 This software and the accompanying database are designed to find acquired antimicrobial resistance genes in protein or nucleotide sequences.
-With 3.0b we have added select members of additional classes of genes of interest such as virulence factors, biocide and metal resistance genes, and antigens.
+With 3.0b we have added select members of additional classes of genes of interest such as virulence factors, biocide, heat, acid, and metal resistance genes.

 ### New in version 3.0b   *alpha*